 Social scientists have started to draw on urban legends in order to help explain complex socio-psychological beliefs, such as attitudes to crime, childcare, fast food, and other “family” choices.
 Psychologically, urban legends are a way for us to understand the world and manage the threats in a safe environment.
 From the believer’s perspective, these myths act as proof and reinforce existing beliefs.
 This is important because they help to validate a person’s worldview and help in legitimizing their fears as real and genuine.

 Urban Legends in the Arabian Context

 Folktales are a popular form of oral literature in Arabian countries.
-UAE (Arabian Country) for a long time has been the playground for the wealthy and powerful.
+The UAE (United Arab Emirates) for a long time has been the playground for the wealthy and powerful.
 But beneath the jaw-dropping architectural wonders, there exist stories that cast a shadow on the dazzling lights of the cities.
 Of jinns and fairytales, this powerhouse has many legends which are famous for its rich, diverse, and colorful legends.
-Being passed down orally from generation to generation, these are stories are known to be pure myths and have taken the role of the common fairytales among Arabs, many others still hold a hint that they actually did take place, which makes these myths and legends ever more exciting.
+Being passed down orally from generation to generation, these stories are known to be pure myths and have taken the role of common fairytales among Arabs.
+Many others still hold a hint that they actually did take place, which makes these myths and legends ever more exciting.

 The Legend of Aladdin’s Wonder Lamp